lordhaywire/starsectormodlist/GraphicsLib/data/lights/README.txt

 fighter dim: Whether the light should be attenuated when the source is a fighter or drone.
 True by default.

 TEXTURE DATA
-id: HullID, WeaponID, ProjectileID, or HullStyleID (whichever applies) from the hull/weapon/projectile/hullstyle file.
+id: hullid, hullid_STYLE, weaponid, projectileid, or STYLEID (whichever applies) from the hull/weapon/projectile/hullstyle file.
 type: 'ship', 'turret', 'turretbarrel', 'turretunder', 'hardpoint', 'hardpointbarrel', 'hardpointunder', 'missile', 'turretcoversmall', 'turretcovermedium', 'turretcoverlarge', 'hardpointcoversmall', 'hardpointcovermedium', or 'hardpointcoverlarge'.
 frame: The frame of animation for an animated weapon.
 magnitude: The relative depth of a normal map.
 The default is 1.0.